perr124/365repo/README.md

 # User Notes
 Thanks again for this opportunity.
-Direct link to the project can be accessed at https://widgets-475f6.web.app/
+Direct link to the hosted project can be accessed at https://widgets-475f6.web.app/

 I used Typescript for this project to improve error-handling and intellisense.
 I also know that's what is used at CMG and thought it'll be reasonable to implement.
 I am capable of switching the project to plain JS if necessary, please just let me know.